Botmock/botmock-dialogflow-export/README.md

 ## Want to help?

-Do you have feedback?
-Bugs?
+Found bugs or have some ideas to improve this plugin?
 We'd love to to hear from you!
 You can start by submitting an issue at the [Issues](https://github.com/Botmock/botmock-dialogflow-export/issues) tab.
+If you want, feel free to submit a pull request and propose a change as well!

 ### Submitting a Pull Request
 1. Adding a Pull Request